 *This post may have affiliate links, which means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).

 When hubby and I visited the poppy superbloom a few weeks ago, we walked around Tom’s Farms, a place nearby with shops and restaurants, before heading back home.
 We picked up a few gazania plants from the nursery located at Tom’s Farms.
-Today I want to talk to you about how to grow gazania flowers.
+Here are some awesome tips for growing gazanias.

 History of the Gazania